 The types of carbohydrates I’d recommend for these sports are pretty similar to what I’d recommend for endurance sports, just in amounts that are a little more appropriate for the energy and body composition requirements for that specific sport.
 It’s unlikely that an Olympic weightlifter is going to burn as much energy as a triathlete, so it’s important their overall carbohydrate and energy intake is adapted to account for this.

 Dietary protein recommendations also tend to be a little higher for these sports, as total muscle mass plays a bit more of a role in generating the speed, strength and power needed to excel.
 It's particularly important to make sure that we’re aiming for four to six decent serves of protein spaced out fairly evenly throughout the day.
 Don’t get too hung up on this though!
 Just aim to eat a decent meal/snack every two to four hours and you’ll be smashing your muscle growth and recovery.

 Examples of speed sports: sprinting, ice hockey, speed skating

 Examples of strength and power sports: powerlifting, gymnastics, football

-If you’re finding it hard to get protein into every meal, supplementing with a high-quality protein powder, such as Clean Lean Protein by Nuzest, can help support your protein-intake without the worry of digestive issues.
-It’s a high-performance protein containing all nine essential amino acids, that’s a natural source of iron, tasty and 100% plant based.
-It’s perfect for every diet and every-body.
+If you’re finding it hard to get protein into every meal, supplementing with a high-quality protein powder, such as Clean Lean Protein by Nuzest, can help support your protein-intake.
+It’s a high-performance protein containing all nine essential amino acids, that’s a natural source of iron, tasty, and 100% plant based.
+It’s a protein that's suitable for most diets!